 Students will experience some of the most threatened and magnificent ecosystems on Earth and will better understand their incredible biological significance.
 They'll also learn how to be able to identify numerous plant and animal species and will visit several world-renowned research stations that attract scientists from around the world.
 The study potential for botany, zoology, entomology, ornithology, herpetology, and other natural sciences is nothing short of phenomenal.
 Emphasis in Costa Rica will be placed on tropical ecology, terrestrial botany, and zoology, while marine habitats including coral reefs, mangrove forests, turtle-grass beds, estuaries, and rocky shores will be explored at Bocas del Toro, Panama.
 A conservation ethic and appreciation for ecosystem biodiversity will be stressed throughout the course.

-The four major field sites we have visited in the past include:
+The four major field sites we will visit include:

-- OTS La Selva Biological Reserve, an Organization of Tropical States site of international ecological rainforest research, with opportunities to explore old-growth primary rainforests and the creatures they sustain (iguanas, hummingbirds, sloths, butterflies, ants, parrots, monkeys, and incredible numbers of insects and other invertebrates), as well as to learn about scientific research projects underway there.
+- La Selva Biological Station, an Organization of Tropical States (OTS) site of international ecological rainforest research, with opportunities to explore old-growth primary rainforests and the creatures they sustain (iguanas, hummingbirds, sloths, butterflies, ants, parrots, monkeys, and incredible numbers of insects and other invertebrates), as well as to learn about scientific research projects underway there.

 - Tortuguero National Park, which can be reached only by boat or plane, and where endangered sea turtles come to nest and estuarine gallery forests teem with jungle river wildlife such as caiman, heron, egret, howler and spider monkeys, snakes, lizards, tree frogs, parrots, orchids, ferns, and so much more.